 Map of the resort area.

-Red route is to the north leading to Moriani town and beach return.
-Blue route goes past the walk up to the waterfall, marked with pink dotted line.
-Green route to the south leads to the harbour, return along the beach.
-Important: Use the old railway track for walking and cycling, not the busy main road.
+Red walking route is to the north leading to Moriani town and beach return.
+Blue cycle route goes past the walk up to the waterfall, marked with pink dotted line.
+Green walking route to the south leads to the harbour, return along the beach.
+Important: Use the wide path along the old railway track for walking and cycling, not the busy main road.

 Entrance to the resort with Cannondale bikes ready to go.